 Approximately \$508 million of the purchase price was paid in the form of the discount notes issued by Huntsman ICI Holdings to ICI.
 Huntsman ICI Holdings issued discount notes to ICI in two classes, senior discount notes with \$242.7 million of accreted value at issuance and subordinated discount notes with \$265.3 million of accreted value at issuance, neither of which require cash interest payments.
 The senior discount notes accrete interest at a rate of 13.375%.
-The subordinated discount notes accrete interest at a rate of 8% for approximately the first four years following their issuance and will be reset to accrete at a market rate thereafter.
+The subordinated discount notes accrete interest at a rate of approximately the first four years following their issuance and will be reset to accrete at a market rate thereafter.
 The covenants in the indentures governing the discount notes are not more restrictive on us than the covenants contained in the indenture governing the notes.
-In addition, without the consent of Huntsman ICI Holdings, ICI has agreed not to sell the subordinated discount notes and the subordinated discount notes mature on December 31, 2009.
+In addition, without the consent of Huntsman ICI Holdings, ICI has agreed not to sell the subordinated discount notes prior to the reset of the interest rate on those notes.
+Both the senior and the subordinated discount notes mature on December 31, 2009.